tekknolagi/isdt/lecture-notes/2-vcs.md

 Cool!
 It's the contents of your file.
 The file is now in the staging area---tracked by Git, but not yet associated with a commit.
-Each commit you make records the contents of the staging area, so the next commit you make will include your file.
+Each commit you make records the contents of the staging area, so the next commit will include your file.

 ## Creating a commit
 To make a commit, run `git commit`.
 By default, `git commit` opens a text